j-ncel/LTA-streamlit/README.md

 🔸Download the transformed data as a CSV file.

-### 🔹 **Analyze Data**
+### **Analyze Data**
   🔸Generate summary statistics for numeric columns.
   🔸Create interactive charts, including:
    - Line chart
    - Bar chart
    - Box plot
    - Scatter chart

-  🔸 Customizable X and Y axes with optional color grouping.
+  🔸Customizable X and Y axes with optional color grouping.
   🔸Display a correlation heatmap for numeric columns.
   🔸Show histograms for the distribution of numeric columns.